-For admission to the Biomedical Engineering program, most students should have completed, in addition to the general University requirements, one year each of high school chemistry and physics, and a minimum of three years of high school mathematics, including algebra and trigonometry, and be prepared to start calculus.
+For admission to the Biomedical Engineering program with SAT/ACT scores, most students should have completed, in addition to the general University requirements, one year each of high school biology and physics or chemistry, and a minimum of three years of high school mathematics, including algebra and trigonometry, and be prepared to start calculus.
 In addition, an SAT Math score of 530 (or equivalent ACT Math score) or better and an SAT Comprehensive (Math + Critical Reading) score of 1100 (or equivalent ACT Composite score) or better are expected of matriculating Biomedical Engineering program students.